Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

 It has been brougth to my attention that the installation has an error " Error: No valid host was found.
 There are not enough hosts available"

 At the moment I am working on fixing it, has something to do with Neutron config the Controller does not talk rigth with the Compute node.

+Partially fixed it, at the moment any instance attached to a public network interface works.
+Will fix the private network as well...